-In addition to tire inflation considerations, the tires should also be periodically examined for other types of normal "wear and tear."
-If installed and maintained properly, all tires mounted on the motor home should wear in a smooth, even pattern.
-If the tires begin to show irregular wear patterns and the motor home alignment is still correct, then sometimes just rotating the tires by changing wheel position and rotation of the tires will allow the tires to wear evenly.
+In addition to tire inflation considerations, the tires must also be periodically examined for other types of normal "wear and tear."
+If installed and maintained properly, all tires mounted on the motorhome will wear in a smooth, even pattern.
+If the tires begin to show irregular wear patterns and the motorhome alignment is still correct, then sometimes just rotating the tires by changing wheel position and rotation of the tires will allow the tires to wear evenly.

 Check with the chassis manufacturer (Power Glide) and its literature in the Owner's Information Package for particulars on maintaining proper wheel alignment.